clivewatson/KQLpublic/README.md

 Open Azure Monitor Workbooks

-1. n “advanced edit” mode (press the </> icon) - Choose "Gallery Template" for JSON file or ARM, then press the blue arrow (to the left of the [Apply] button) to download the file
+1. In “advanced edit” mode (press the </> icon) - Choose "Gallery Template" for JSON file or ARM, then press the blue arrow (to the left of the [Apply] button) to download the file